Tokyo local governments' treatment of homeless during Typhoon Hagibis raises concerns | The Japan Times

 Although not one of those refused access to a shelter, the likely drowning death of a homeless man in Tokyo shows the potential ramifications of such decisions.

-The homeless man, identified only as Otonashi, was confirmed to have died when his body was discovered in the Tama River in the city of Hino, western Tokyo, on Oct.
-14, two days after Typhoon Hagibis hit the capital and other areas.
+The homeless man, identified only as Otonashi, was confirmed to have died when his body was discovered in the Tama River in Hino, Tokyo, on Oct.
+14, two days after Typhoon Hagibis smashed Japan’s capital and other areas.

 According to people who knew him, Otonashi was in his 70s and had lived near where his body was discovered for more than 10 years.